Holmusk/tech-blog/blog/2020-09-17-Technical-writing-and-copyediting.md

 ---
-title: Experiences of our engineer interns - Summer 2020
-author: Noel Kwan, Leyli Ramazanova, Ivan Leo, Daniel Zhou
-github: kwannoel
-description: Our interns share their experience and insights from the internship
-tags: haskell
+title: Technical writing series - Technical writing and copyediting
+author: Min Li Khor
+description: Some reflections about the parallels between technical writing and copyediting, and their importance.
+tags: technical writing, product, documentation
 ---

-# Technical writing and copyediting

-Category: Workflow
-Notes: Some reflections about the parallels between the two, and their importance.
-Owner: Min Li Khor
-Status: Completed

-## **The Parallels Between Copyediting and Technical Writing**
+## **The Parallels Between the Two**

 If you had asked me two and a half months ago what a technical writer does, I could not have given you a satisfactory answer.
 Save for the essays that I write for my university coursework, I am not much of a writer.
 My interests and experiences lie more in proofreading and copyediting.
 As I curiously read the job description posting for a Design and Technical Writer Intern at Holmusk, my eyes snagged on the requirements 'proofreading' and 'able to identify gaps in a narrative' which convinced me to apply.